Randomized Robust Price Optimization: Conclusions

 \section{Conclusions}

 In this paper, we considered the problem of designing randomized robust pricing strategies to maximize worst-case revenue.
 We presented idealized conditions under which such randomized pricing strategies fare no better than the deterministic robust pricing approach, and subsequently we developed solution methods for obtaining the randomized pricing strategies in different settings (when the price set is finite, and when the uncertainty set is either convex or discrete).
-We showed using both synthetic instances and real data instances that such randomized pricing strategies can lead to large improvements in worst-case revenue over deterministic robust price prescriptions.
+We showed using both synthetic instances and real data instances that such randomized pricing strategies can lead to large improvements in worst-case revenue over deterministic robust price prescriptions, and using a data-driven experiment based on real data, we also demonstrate that randomized robust pricing can lead to large improvements in out-of-sample revenue over deterministic robust and non-robust pricing.

+With regard to future research, there are several interesting directions to consider.
+First, a potential limitation of randomization in practice is that customers may engage in strategic behavior.
+For example, in a brick-and-mortar setting where prices are randomized by store or over time, strategic customers may travel to stores with lower prices, or they may wait for better prices before making their purchase.
+Although this type of customer behavior may not arise in every context (it may be costly for a customer to wait or to travel long distances to obtain a better price on a product), an interesting question is whether it is possible to design a randomized pricing strategy that accounts for this type of strategic behavior.

-With regard to future research, an interesting direction is to consider a version of the robust price optimization problem that incorporates contextual information.
+Second, it would also be interesting to consider a version of the robust price optimization problem that incorporates contextual information.
 For example, in the ecommerce setting, different customers who log onto a retailer's website will differ in characteristics (age, web browser, operating system, etc.).
 This information could be used to craft a richer uncertainty set, and to motivate randomization strategies that randomize differently based on user characteristics.
 More generally, we hope that this work, which was inspired by the paper of \cite{wang2020randomized}, motivates further study in how randomization can be used to mitigate risk in revenue management applications.